-The reticence stands in contrast to public pension criticism of the labor and governance practices of companies such as Wal-Mart Stores Inc. (WMT), whom they accused of labor-law violations.
+The reticence stands in contrast to public pension criticism of the labor and governance practices of companies such as Wal-Mart Stores Inc. (WMT:US), whom they accused of labor-law violations.

 The California Public Employees’ Retirement System, the nation’s largest pension, has a policy that restricts new investments with private-equity firms that run companies involved in outsourcing government jobs, unless the investment staff recommends doing so based on potential returns.

 Calpers committed to invest $300 million in Thomas H. Lee Equity Partners VI LP, one of the four funds that bought Aramark.
 Thomas H. Lee hasn’t submitted an investment proposal to Calpers since fund VI was raised, said Amy Norris, a Calpers spokeswoman.

 Calpers hasn’t withheld an investment in a private equity fund as a result of the policy, said Norris.